Feyerabend/bb/workbook/ch03/make/README.md

 #### Recommendations

-1. Organize Your Rules: List targets logically, and use comments to document the purpose of each.
+1. List targets logically, and use comments to document the purpose of each.
-2. Keep It DRY: Use variables and pattern rules to minimize repetition.
+2. Use variables and pattern rules to minimize repetition.
-3. Test Frequently: Check that changes to source files trigger only necessary recompilation.
+3. Check that changes to source files trigger only necessary recompilation.
-4. Leverage .PHONY: Avoid issues with non-file targets like clean.
+4. Leverage .PHONY to avoid issues with non-file targets like clean.